Gusano: Post-revolutionary media

-The military fort, Castillo del Príncipe, was used in the 1960s to house political prisoners of Castro that had been captured.
+The military fort, Castillo del Príncipe, was used to house those captured during the Bay of Pigs Invasion.
 Their wives would frequent the establishment in hopes to see their husbands and sons, and due to the large amount of anti-revolutionary women loitering around, the prison became colloquially known as La Gusaneria.

 By 1961, several thousand Cubans were employed at The United States Guantanamo Bay Naval Base.
 They were referred to as gusanos by the public.

 In September or October 1961, over the course of a week, 12 deceased bodies were discovered throughout Havana with notes attached to them that said "gusanos with pro-revolutionary [ideologies], CIA agents, who tried to escape to the United States."
 In a mass-jailing of political dissidents in 1961, Castro's government used defunct sewers as prisons for accused anti-revolutionaries.
 In one of the sewers, a Canadian priest who had been imprisoned said he would dress an icon and called her "The Virgin of the Gusanos".